Registration data is stored and handled by the University of Leeds. Read the Research Participant Privacy Notice

 STEP stands for Subsurface Technology for Electric Pathways.
 It is a trial installation of Trojan Energy’s Electric Vehicle charging technology.
 The trial is funded by the Office for Zero Emission Vehicles (OZEV) which is an organisation working across several government departments to support deployment of ultra-low emission vehicles (ULEVs).
 The project is delivered through Innovate UK, part of UK Research and Innovation (UKRI) – the Government backed national funding agency investing in science and research in the UK.

 The trial will involve deploying 150 Trojan Energy charge points across the London Boroughs of Brent and Camden.
-Click here to view a map of the recruitment areas and the streets where installations will take place.
+View the map of the recruitment areas and the streets where installations will take place above.

 The electricity tariff is fixed at 25p/kWh for 7 kW charging, or 30p/kWh for 22 kW charging, for the duration of the trial.